virtual-labs/app-exp-create-web/docs/user-doc.md

 ### Creating an Experiment

-1. Visit the Virtual Labs CMS landing page.
+1. Visit the Virtual Labs Content Development Platform landing page.
 2. In the navigation bar, click on the "Create" tab.
 3. Read the instructions provided on the [page](https://virtual-labs-cms.netlify.app/).